hartwigmedical/hmftools/serve/README.md

 ### Gene level event determination

-For evidence that is applicable when a gene-wide level event has happened, the type of event required to match evidence to a mutation is derived from the knowledgebase event.
-In case a knowledgebase provides insufficient details to make a decision, the Hartwig driver catalog is used to determine what event qualifies for the evidence.
+For evidence that is applicable when a gene-wide level event has happened, the type of event required to match evidence to a mutation is derived from the knowledgebase event and no further interpretation is done.
+In case a knowledgebase provides insufficient details to make a decision (eg. mutant), we annotate to ANY_MUTATION.

 Gene level event  | Description
 ---|---
 AMPLIFICATION  | Evidence is applicable when the gene has been amplified.
+OVEREXPRESSION | Evidence is applicable when the gene has been amplified.
 DELETION | Evidence is applicable when the gene has been completely deleted from the genome.
+UNDEREXPRESSION | Evidence is applicable when the gene has been completely deleted from the genome.
 ACTIVATION | Evidence is applicable when a gene has been activated.
 Downstream algorithms are expected to interpret this.
 INACTIVATION | Evidence is applicable when a gene has been inactivated.
 Downstream algorithms are expected to interpret this.
 ANY_MUTATION | SERVE does not restrict this evidence based on the type of mutation and considers every type of mutation applicable for this evidence.